Renta congelada: Season 2

-Delia and Federico, and Ana and Fernando must put aside their fight to get the others out of the house and work together to raise 500 thousand pesos in less than three months to pay a debt that the former owner inherited, and to be able to free the mortgage to keep the house.
+Delia and Federico, and Ana and Fernando must put aside their fight to get the others out of the house and work together to raise 500,000 pesos in less than three months to pay a debt that the former owner inherited, and to be able to free the mortgage to keep the house.

 Season 3

-After Fernando is tricked by Federico and his best friend Luis Alberto to go look for Ana who seems to be lost, new comers rent the house.
+After Fernando is tricked by Federico and his best friend Luis Alberto (Faisy) to go look for Ana who seems to be lost, new comers rent the house.
 This is because Luis Alberto tricked Fernando into singing papers to leave him in charge of his finances.
-Luis Alberto rents the house to a couple for a 1 year lease.
-Sam, a woman with extreme needs of cleanliness and hygiene, and Nico, an extreme cheapskate who will do anything to save a buck.
+Luis Alberto rents the house to a couple for a one-year lease.
+Sam (Adriana Montes de Oca), a woman with extreme needs of cleanliness and hygiene, and Nico (José Eduardo Derbez), an extreme cheapskate who will do anything to save a buck.
 Luis Alberto allies himself with Nico and Sam to kick Federico and Delia out.

+Season 4

+Ana returns home and wants to take Fernando to Brunei, but he decides to stay.
+Luis Alberto comes to live as Fernando's roomie.
+Ana asks Fernando for a divorce, making him feel heartbroken and depressed, but soon falls in love with a drugstore clerk named Lucía (Violeta Isfel).
+Meanwhile, Federico and Delia decide to become parents by adopting Tommy.

+Season 5

+Delia divorces Federico after he fakes a terminal illness just to keep the house, Nico goes on tour with his former show's co-stars, Federico decides to rent a room in the house, being rented by Milton (Harold Azuara) who in turn gives it to his mother Yolanda (Roxana Castellanos), a singer and former member of the group G-latinas who lives from the bone past of the 80's to make a reunion comeback.